Pagure/pagure/doc/configuration.rst

 Defaults to: ``25``

 SMTP_SSL
 ~~~~~~~~

-This configuration key allows one to specify whether the SMTP connections
+This configuration key specifies whether the SMTP connections
-should secured over SSL
+should be secured over SSL.

 Defaults to: ``False``

 SMTP_USERNAME
 ~~~~~~~~~~~~~

-This configuration key allows usage of SMTP with auth
+This configuration key allows usage of SMTP with auth.

 Note: Specify SMTP_USERNAME and SMTP_PASSWORD for using SMTP auth

 Defaults to: ``None``

 SMTP_PASSWORD
 ~~~~~~~~~~~~~

-This configuration key allows usage of SMTP with auth
+This configuration key allows usage of SMTP with auth.

 Note: Specify SMTP_USERNAME and SMTP_PASSWORD for using SMTP auth